ngageoint/mage-server/README.md

 ### Web dependencies and build

-Initially you will need to pull down the web dependencies (via bower).
-Make sure you run this again if you add any new dependencies in bower.
+Initially you will need to pull down the web dependencies (via npm).
+Make sure you run this again if you add any new dependencies in the web client.

 ```bash
 $ npm run build